 Fuchsia are immensely popular outdoor plants throughout the English-speaking world.
-They were first imported from subtropical regions in South American and New Zealand into the United Kingdom in the late 18th century and have subsequently focused on extensive hybridizing.
+They were first imported from subtropical regions in South America and New Zealand into the United Kingdom in the late 18th century and have subsequently focused on extensive hybridizing.

 Today, Fuchsias are available in a wide range of colors, with bell-like flowers blooming in white, pink, red, purple, or various combinations.
 They've also been bred as single, double, or semi-double flowers.
 And finally, they can be used in any number of situations, as trained standards, trailing baskets, or pots of colorful blooms.
-Long thought of as outdoor plants, indoor Fuchsia are often thrown away after their bloom is finished.
+Long thought of as outdoor plants, indoor Fuchsias are often thrown away after their bloom is finished.
 In reality, they can be overwintered, and a new set of leaves and flowers will emerge next spring for another display.

 Light: Fuchsia appreciate bright light but should not be subjected to full sun unless you can keep the roots adequately moist and cool.
 Many people use Fuchsia as shade plants, which is fine, but as long as they get enough water, they can handle more light than many people assume.

 Water: During the growing season, keep the soil continuously moist.
 Plants dislike hot, dry roots—this will kill them.
-So make sure the roots are cool and moist at all times after the bloom is done, cut watering back in preparation for over-wintering the plant.
+So make sure the roots are cool and moist at all times after the bloom is done, and cut watering back in preparation for over-wintering the plant.

 Temperature: Fuchsia thrive at around 70˚F (21˚C) and dislike being hot for too long.
 During the overwintering period, reduce temperature to 50˚F (10˚C) or 60˚F (15˚C).